Mental Health Care for Frontline Heroes

-- The Four Agreements – 1) Be impeccable with your words.
+- The Four Agreements – Don Miguel Ruiz details these agreements in his book of the same title, The Four Agreements.
+1) Be impeccable with your words.
 Communicate intentionally and positively in your world.
 Your perception informs your stress levels.
 2) Don’t take things personally.
 This is bigger than you and isn’t aimed at making you a target.
 3) Don’t assume anything.
 Ask questions and remain informed.
 4) Always do your best.
 What more can you ask of yourself?

 The Four Agreements are not for your benefit alone.
 Your colleagues are experiencing the same real fears and pressures.
 They are alongside you in this battle.
 The more you can communicate and receive communications with an objective and positive outlook, the more you can create a supportive work environment for all.

 - Coach Yourself – The days are long, yes, but scheduling time to recharge and take breaks between attending to patients is imperative.
 Consider taking short walks during your shift.
 Use this time to repeat positive phrases or statements that challenge negative or unhelpful thoughts.
 Choose positive affirmations to motivate and reset.
 Self-affirmation tells us, we are capable of adapting to different circumstances.